School of Medicine

 Richard A. Olshen

 Professor of Health Research & Policy (Biostatistics) and, by courtesy, of Electrical Engineering and of Statistics

 Current Research and Scholarly Interests My research is in statistics and their applications to medicine and biology.
 Many efforts have concerned tree-structured algorithms for classification, regression, survival analysis, and clustering.

-Associate Professor of Health Research and Policy and of Statistics
+Associate Professor of Health Research and Policy (Biostatistics) and of Statistics

 Current Research and Scholarly Interests Statistical models and reasoning are key to our understanding of the genetic basis of human traits.
 Modern high-throughput technology presents us with new opportunities and challenges.
 We develop statistical approaches for high dimensional data in the attempt of improving our understanding of the molecular basis of health related traits.